 You must attend all labs as scheduled and you will complete the lab assignment and submit it during the scheduled time.

-You will need to save your work from week to week.
+You should save your labs from week to week.
 Some later labs use data from earlier labs.

 Submitting Lab Reports: